 - Never leave space heaters on and unattended.

 - Ensure smoke and carbon monoxide detectors are operating properly.

-- Check on elderly or disabled neighbors and relatives.
+- Check on older adults and neighbors and relatives with disabilities.